AnnieCat73/accubooks-template/readme/readme.md

 A responsive landing page HTML template with additional pages for pricing, about, contact, service, 404, terms of service, cookie policy, privacy policy and terms of service.

+The landing page template is for an accountancy firm helping small businesses with their accountancy needs.

 This is a template made with HTML, CSS and JavaScript only.
 No frameworks!

 Free to use in your projects.